solutionmind/java-design-patterns/README.md

 Real world examples:

 java.lang.Runtime#getRuntime()

 Adapter ↑

 Intent: Convert the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

-alt text

-Applicability: Use the Adapter pattern when

-you want to use an existing class, and its interface does not match the one you need you want to create a reusable class that cooperates with unrelated or unforeseen classes, that is, classes that don't necessarily have compatible interfaces you need to use several existing subclasses, but it's impractical to adapt their interface by subclassing every one.
+Applicability: Use the Adapter pattern when you want to use an existing class, and its interface does not match the one you need you want to create a reusable class that cooperates with unrelated or unforeseen classes, that is, classes that don't necessarily have compatible interfaces you need to use several existing subclasses, but it's impractical to adapt their interface by subclassing every one.
 An object adapter can adapt the interface of its parent class.

 Real world examples:

 java.util.Arrays#asList()

 Bridge ↑

 Intent: Decouple an abstraction from its implementation so that the two can vary independently.

-alt text

-Applicability: Use the Bridge pattern when

-you want to avoid a permanent binding between an abstraction and its implementation.
+Applicability: Use the Bridge pattern when you want to avoid a permanent binding between an abstraction and its implementation.
 This might be the case, for example, when the implementation must be selected or switched at run-time. both the abstractions and their implementations should be extensible by subclassing.
 In this case, the Bridge pattern lets you combine the different abstractions and implementations and extend them independently changes in the implementation of an abstraction should have no impact on clients; that is, their code should not have to be recompiled. you have a proliferation of classes.
 Such a class hierarchy indicates the need for splitting an object into two parts.
 Rumbaugh uses the term "nested generalizations" to refer to such class hierarchies you want to share an implementation among multiple objects (perhaps using reference counting), and this fact should be hidden from the client.
 A simple example is Coplien's String class, in which multiple objects can share the same string representation.

 Composite ↑

 Intent: Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

-alt text

-Applicability: Use the Composite pattern when

-you want to represent part-whole hierarchies of objects you want clients to be able to ignore the difference between compositions of objects and individual objects.
+Applicability: Use the Composite pattern when you want to represent part-whole hierarchies of objects you want clients to be able to ignore the difference between compositions of objects and individual objects.
 Clients will treat all objects in the composite structure uniformly

 Real world examples:

 java.awt.Container and java.awt.Component
-Apache Wicket component tree, see Component and MarkupContainer Decorator ↑
+Apache Wicket component tree, see Component and MarkupContainer

+Decorator ↑

 Intent: Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

-alt text

 Applicability: Use Decorator